syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Multiple-selection.md

 ### Item padding

 The autocomplete enables the user to provide padding for the items inside dropdown using `ItemPadding` property.

-N> `ItemPadding` property is available only on iOS and Android platform.

 {% tabs %}
 {% highlight xaml %}